This segment of the website is best viewed on a Pc, Laptop, or Tablet device to get the best experience with the Navigation.

 King's Lynn Station close to the closure of the Hunstanton branch line in the late 1960s

-King's Lynn Station in 2020
+King's Lynn Station

-Platform 2 in 2020
+Platform two in 2020

-Also now the platforms have over head electrification for the Kings Lynn,Kings cross formally London Liverpool Street route installed in the 1990s
+Also, now the platforms have overhead electrification for the Kings Lynn, King's cross, formally the London Liverpool Street route.

-The closest platform we can see is Platform 2 where the Hunstanton & Dereham Trains departed.
+The closest platform we can see is Platform 2, where the Hunstanton & Dereham Trains departed.

-Platform one King's Lynn
+Platform one King's Lynn in 2020

-A London King's Cross bound train awaits departure
+A London King's Cross bound train awaits departure.

 King's Lynn Junction

-King's Lynn Junction just after the level crossing is where the railway lines branched off
+Just after the level crossing, King's Lynn Junction is where the railway lines branched off.

 Hunstanton to the left

-Dereham branch closed 1968 straight ahead
+Dereham branch line that closed in 1968 straight ahead.

 King's Lynn Junction.

-1900s map of Kings Lynn Junction
+1900s map of Kings Lynn Junction.

 The old map is dated from the early 1900s

-Short Past & present video from
+Short Past & present film from

 Kings Lynn Junction

-The Line to Middleton Towers on the old Dereham line lies straight ahead with the still in use London line to the left.
+The Line to Middleton Towers on the old Dereham line lies straight ahead, with the still-in-use London line to running to the left.

 This photo was taken in December 2020.